 University of Aberdeen:

-Please make yourself aware of the extra costs associated with visas and immigration health surcharge prior to submitting an application.
+Please make yourself aware of the extra costs associated with visas and immigration health surcharge before submitting an application.
 QUADRAT DTP studentships cannot cover these additional costs.

 CASE studentships include a CASE partner which is a non-academic organisation within the public, private or third sector providing enhanced training opportunities.